sonictriplex/genshin-expedition-tracker/README.md

 └── README.md                # This file
 ```

-## License
+## License & Disclaimer

 This project is licensed under the MIT License.
-## License & Disclaimer

 * **Assets & IP:** All character icons, game art, and related materials are the property of **HoYoverse**.
 * This project is an unofficial, non-commercial fan-made tool created under HoYoverse's Fan-Art Policy.
 It is not affiliated with, endorsed, or sponsored by HoYoverse.